 Wall Street on AutoZone stock

-- Only 13% of analysts covering Ford (F) recommend “buy,” and their target price implies a ~7.4% upside potential.
+- Only 13% of analysts gave Ford (F) stock a “buy” with about 8% upside potential.